Docs

 Math Helpers

-The standard library includes useful math functions:
+The standard library includes useful math functions for bounding and mapping values:

-// Clamp a value to a range
+// Clamp a value to [0, 1]

 // Map a value from one range to another